 The Department of Radiology of the University of Michigan offers a one-year fellowship in Musculoskeletal (MSK) Radiology.
 Four funded positions are offered each year.
-Non-funded fellowship positions are also offered and range from clinical to research positions.
-The emphasis of the fellowship is on achieving well-balanced, comprehensive subspecialty training in all areas of MSK Radiology.
-It is intended that the intensive MSK Radiology experience at the University of Michigan prepare the fellow for a career in subspecialty MSK Radiology, either private practice or academic.
+Non-funded fellowship positions are also offered for research or military applicants.
+Fellows receive well-balanced subspecialty training in all areas of MSK Radiology.
+Fellows emerge from the fellowship well-prepared for careers in private practice or academic subspecialty MSK Radiology.

-The Department of Radiology at the University of Michigan Hospitals is the primary department responsible for diagnostic imaging at the University's medical center, which includes 865 hospital beds and a large outpatient facility.
-The range of clinical material available is reflected in the diagnostic patient load of approximately over 500,000 examinations yearly.
+The Department of Radiology at the University of Michigan/ Michigan Medicine is the primary department responsible for diagnostic imaging at the University's medical center, which has over 1000 hospital beds and a large outpatient facility.
+The radiology department performs almost 700,000 exams per year.

-At the University of Michigan, we see a wide range of musculoskeletal pathology, as our patient population ranges from primary care to tertiary care.
-Notable areas include orthopedic trauma, soft tissue and bone tumors, and rheumatologic disorders.
-In addition, the sports medicine physicians support the collegiate athletes from the University of Michigan, which provides exposure to sports-related musculoskeletal pathology.
+At the University of Michigan, we see a wide range of musculoskeletal pathology, as our patient population ranges from primary care to quaternary care.
+Notable areas include sports medicine, orthopedic trauma and joint reconstruction, soft tissue and bone tumors, and rheumatologic disorders.
+The sports medicine physicians support the collegiate athletes from the University of Michigan, and this provides exposure to a wide range of sports-related musculoskeletal pathology.
 MSK fellows and division members participate in numerous intradepartmental conferences as well as interdisciplinary working conferences.

 The MSK Fellow works closely with MSK faculty members in clinical work, with progressive independence as his/her experience grows.
-Fellows will develop the comprehensive technical and consultative skills needed to successfully manage complex musculoskeletal imaging cases.
+Fellows will develop the complete range of technical and consultative skills needed to successfully manage complex musculoskeletal imaging cases.
 The atmosphere is professional, yet friendly, and promotes the highest quality in clinical services, teaching, and research.

 During the one-year fellowship in Musculoskeletal Radiology, each fellow will expertise in musculoskeletal MRI, CT, US, radiography, and interventional procedures.
 Through hard work, education, and sharing of responsibilities, our fellows emerge from their training as well-rounded MSK consultants, equipped with the knowledge and experience that will allow them to succeed in any type of practice, clinical or academic.
 We emphasize the team approach to our division, with the goal of completing the daily work in an efficient manner in an atmosphere that is positive, supportive, friendly, and educational.